IDTitanium/talentql-assessment/DETAILS.md

 The entire (core) application logic exists in the `app.js` file.

 Within the `app.js` file, there is a simple validation for the date passed, and the follwing lines returns the actually age based on the given date.

+## Contributing

+If you find any issues, feel free to send in your PR!